Special Educational Needs & Disabilities Policy

 • Liaising with and giving advice to fellow teachers

-• Arranging and leading ‘Assess, plan, do, review’ meetings each term.
+• Overseeing ‘Assess, plan, do, review’ meetings each term.

 • Overseeing pupils’ records

 • Liaising with parents

 • Making a contribution to INSET and other professional development opportunities

 • Liaising with external agencies, LA support services, Health and Social Services and Voluntary bodies.